-The State Department of Water Resources requires cities and counties in California to enforce a Water Efficient Landscape Ordinance or local ordinance that is at least as effective as the State's model ordinance for achieving water savings.
+California's Department of Water Resources requires cities and counties to enforce a Water Efficient Landscape Ordinance or local ordinance that is at least as effective as the State's model ordinance for achieving water savings.
 The City of Palo Alto integrated its outdoor water use efficiency guidelines into the adoption of the State Green Building Standards Code (CALGreen).

 New construction and renovation projects that include landscaping must comply with State and City requirements for landscape water efficiency.
 Please refer to the City of Palo Alto's Development Services Division for the most current requirements of the Model Water Efficiency Landscape Ordinance.

 - Check your irrigation controller once a month, and adjust as necessary.
 Most plants require only one-third as much water in winter as they do in summer.

 - Fix leaking sprinklers, valves, and pipes.
 One broken spray sprinkler can waste 10 gallons per minute, or 100 gallons in a typical 10 minute watering cycle.

 - Move lawn away from sidewalks and pavement.
 Instead plant shrubs or ground cover next to the pavement, and water with low-flow drip or bubbler system to eliminate runoff from turf sprinklers.
 You will avoid watering sidewalks and streets--they don't grow, no matter how much water you apply!

 - Check the soil moisture level before watering.
 You can reduce your water use 20 to 50% by regularly checking the soil before watering.
 Another tip--do not water during rain storms.